vegalyraevt/vegalyraevt/about.md

 ## 🎯 Personal Philosophy

 "Technology should enhance human creativity, not replace it.
 The best AI works alongside humans, adding to what you can do not doing it for you."

+## 🐉 Why make another AI streamer?

+As someone who has always found AI interesting and had a "Ill only truly understand how it works if I do it myself mentally" I immediately started tinkering with the idea after seeing similar projects.
+At first Aurora was just going to be a little chat bot plugin to help do TTS, but the more I dug into the project the more I belived I was seeing something in the future I wanted to make and work towards.
+I also belive have a unique set of ideas and directon for her systems and streams that will become more apparent as I continue my dev work.

+This isn't just a attempt to cash in on the "AI craze" I plan to drop one day when the bubble pops.
+I plan to keep working on her and hope for her to be one of the most impactful things I'll leave behind one day.
+This may come across a bit dramatic or sappy, but I don't have the best health and worry about how many years I will be around.
+Don't worry im okay and in the best health I've been in for anlong time lately, I dont plan on going anywhere soon.
+I just hope with enough work in the time I do have that when I'm gone I can leave something to interact what I leave behind and maybe if I play my cards right she can carry memories of me and my friends into the future.
+Right now its just a really big and probably silly sounding dream... but I think its okay to dream as long as you work towards making that dream a reality.
+She's not the only thing I plan to leave behind but she has a big part in my future plans for my company and content.